 Defiant was purchased from Barry scrapyard as part of a deal to rescue all the remaining Castle Class engines from Barry so that some could run again and some would be used as donor locomotives for spares.
-It was always assumed that 5080 would be used for spares as, originally, the trustees only intended to restore and operate Clun Castle and Thornbury Castle.
-However, after many successful runs by Clun Castle during the GW150 celebrations in 1985, funds were found through to a Community Programme employment training scheme to restore a further Castle locomotive.
-The trustees decided to restore Defiant instead of Thornbury Castle as it was desired to have an authentic GWR single chimney Castle working in the Tyseley Collection.
+It was always assumed that 5080 would be used for spares as the trustees originally intended to restore and operate Clun Castle and Thornbury Castle only.
+However, after many successful runs by Clun Castle during the GW150 celebrations in 1985, funds were found through a Community Programme employment training scheme to restore a further Castle locomotive.
+The trustees decided to restore Defiant instead of double chimney Thornbury Castle as it was desired to have an authentic GWR single chimney working Castle in the Tyseley Collection.

 Defiant was examined and found essentially to be a sound kit of parts.
-5080 was rebuilt under the guidance of Don Green, formerly Works Manager at Worcester, who had a lifetimes’ working knowledge of Castle locomotives and knew what was required to keep them in tip top condition to run the demanding Cathedrals Express in British Railways’ days.
+5080 was rebuilt under the guidance of Don Green, formerly Works Manager at Worcester, who had a lifetime’s working knowledge of Castle locomotives and knew what was required to keep them in tiptop condition to run the demanding Cathedrals Express in the British Railways era.

 Defiant is currently on display at the Buckinghamshire Railway Centre.
-In the event this appeal looks like having the potential to be successful by the end of this year, we have agreed with them that Defiant will be returned to Tyseley during the winter months of 2017.
-Once Clun Castle has been commissioned, expected to be by the summer, we will then assess the work required on Defiant and produce a report and begin to plan the overhaul.
-We would not expect the overhaul to start until we are sure we have completed the assessment and until at least £500,000 has been raised through this appeal.
+If this appeal appears likely to succeed by the end of this year, we have agreed with them that Defiant will be returned to Tyseley during the winter months of 2017.
+Once Clun Castle has been commissioned, expected to be by the summer, we will then assess the work required on Defiant, produce a report and begin to plan the overhaul.
+We will not start the overhaul until our thorough assessment is complete and at least £500,000 has been raised through this appeal.

 What will happen to your donation of £1,001?